Congratulations. Your ecommerce business—which was once just an idea you kicked around—is now a thriving reality.

 We have carefully examined every ecommerce automation platform available to today, and continue to perform competitive research to capture new information about these platforms.
 It’s how we remain competitive.

 We have been the go-to accounting automation platform for several years, but this status has not been easy to attain.
-Today we enjoy and embrace being the number one accounting automation software for retailers and brands with QuickBooks and NetSuite integration.
+Today we enjoy and embrace being the number one accounting automation software for retailers and brands with QuickBooks integration.

 Since 2007, we have tapped some of the world’s finest engineers and product managers to research the needs of ecommerce retailers and brands to build the most robust, easy-to-use ecommerce accounting software in the nation.